phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 }
 ```

 In this match arm we first call the `poll` function of the `foo_txt_future`.
-If it is not ready, we exit the loop and return `Poll::Pending` too.
+If it is not ready, we exit the loop and return `Poll::Pending`.
 Since `self` stays in the `WaitingOnFooTxt` state in this case, the next `poll` call on the state machine will enter the same match arm and retry polling the `foo_txt_future`.

 When the `foo_txt_future` is ready, we assign the result to the `content` variable and continue to execute the code of the `example` function: If `content.len()` is smaller than the `min_len` saved in the state struct, the `bar.txt` file is read asynchronously.
 We again translate the `.await` operation into a state change, this time into the `WaitingOnBarTxt` state.
 Since we're executing the `match` inside a loop, the execution directly jumps to the match arm for the new state afterwards, where the `bar_txt_future` is polled.